kukuu/prisma-ORM/README.md

 npx prisma studio
 ```

 This will open up the studio in localhost:5555.
-Here you can interact with tha actual database.
+Here you can interact with the actual database.
 Do CRUD operations.
 Filter records and view it.

 2. Migrate database: